Mark4348/Employee-CMS/README.md

 ### Hints

 * You may wish to include a `seed.sql` file to pre-populate your database.
-This will make development of individual features much easier.
+This will make development of individual features much eas ier.

 * Focus on getting the basic functionality completed before working on more advanced features.